-Palace Theatre, Manchester The Spring of 1967 saw the arrival in Manchester of the STAX/ VOLT European tour.
+Palace Theatre Manchester The Spring of 1967 saw the arrival in Manchester of the Stax European tour 1967.
 Held at the Palace Theatre Oxford Road Manchester, the line up was:-

-The show was begun by Booker T and The MGs, then joined by The Mar-Keys (Last Night, Grab This Thing, Philly Dog).
+The show was opened by Booker T and The MGs, who were then joined by The Mar-Keys (Last Night, Grab This Thing, Philly Dog).
 Then Steve Cropper introduced Sharon Tandy (replacing Carla Thomas who was originally booked on the tour but was ill).
 Sharon did a good version of Johnnie Taylor‘s Toe Hold.

 And it never did happen again!

 The first poster above (kindly donated by Mel Smith of Manchester) is from 1967 when Otis and the Stax Show came to Manchester.
 What a night!
 The Palace Theatre on the corner of Whitworth Street and Oxford Road had the foyer filled with Manchester Soul Mods and black Stax faces.
 Otis towered above them all, literally; he was a big bloke!